-A big attraction of the estate over an MPV is the way it performs on the road.
-The Megane Sport Tourer runs on the same platform as the Megane hatchback and the Scenic MPV but has far more in common with the hatch in terms of its low centre of gravity and hunkered-down driving position.
+A big attraction of the estate over an SUV is the way it performs on the road.
+The Megane Sport Tourer runs on the same platform as the Megane hatchback and the Kadjar SUV but has far more in common with the hatch in terms of its low centre of gravity and hunkered-down driving position.
 The suspension is lifted wholesale from the Megane and a redeveloped power steering system responds more swiftly to driver input.
 The rear suspension meanwhile, has been tuned to produce a more supple ride, as well as offering improved cornering.

 The Megane Sport Tourer isn't merely a Megane Hatch with a conservatory on the back.
-It's properly practical with a 580-litre boot (the same as that of the previous model) and the longest load area in the segment, at almost 2.8m (assuming you take advantage of the fold-flat front passenger seat).
+It's properly practical with a 580-litre boot and the longest load area in the segment, at almost 2.8m (assuming you take advantage of the fold-flat front passenger seat).
 The modular boot is extremely straightforward to use and its floor has two positions.
 Selecting the high position creates a flat floor when the rear seat is folded to facilitate the loading of bulky items.
 In this configuration, further storage space is available beneath the cargo bay.
 Alternatively, setting the floor in its lower position creates maximum load volume in a single area.

-It might not have the flexibility of a leading MPV product but the Sport Tourer blends style and practicality in a manner that should appeal to those who aren't convinced by the people carrier's trickery.
+It might not have the flexibility of a leading SUV or MPV product but the Sport Tourer blends style and practicality in a manner that should appeal to those who aren't convinced by the crossover's trendiness or the people carrier's trickery.
 The estate remains a refreshingly straightforward style of family car and there's still a lot to be said for that.